Swayamshu/Pixelate_Sample_Arena/README.md

       pip install -e pix-sample-arena
       ~~~

    * To check whether the installation has been successful, you can refer to our guide/cheatsheet to know how to build the gym in your own python script as well as use the utility functions.
-You can also check this [file](https://github.com/Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/blob/main/Arena_Test.py) which shows the implementation of a few functions in the guide.

 In case there are problems with the PyBullet installation, you can refer to this [guide](https://github.com/Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/blob/master/Part1/Subpart%201/README.md).